Recovery Support

 Ways in which Children First provides support to recover

 - Children and young people will be offered therapeutic support that addresses the issues that are important to them.
-For some this includes support to help them manage suicidal feelings and self-harm.
+For some this includes stabilisation support to help them manage suicidal feelings and self-harm.